10 Things you should know before visiting Japan in 2026

-Last year I visited Japan for the first time and had such an amazing time, Tokyo has become one of my favourite places I’ve ever visited.
-That’s a pretty big call, you guys!
-Being my first visit, I had absolutely no idea what to expect and there were a lot of things I learned along the way.
-Today I wanted to share with you some tips for anyone visiting Japan for the first time, these are things everyone needs to know before they visit Japan.
+A few years back I visited Japan for the first time and had such an amazing time that Tokyo became one of my favourite places I’ve ever visited.
+That’s a pretty big call.
+Being my first visit, I had absolutely no idea what to expect, and there were a lot of things I learned along the way.
+Today, I wanted to share with you some tips for anyone visiting Japan for the first time.
+These are things everyone needs to know before they visit Japan.

 You might also like to read: